Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Step 2: Draft Exit Email (Day 17, 2 hours)

-Critical approach: Don’t “fire” them.
-Offer transition options that make leaving their choice.
+Critical approach: Don’t “fire” the client; offer transition options that make leaving their choice.

 Subject: Let’s discuss transition options